 Military Student Affairs

 At this time, support for students that are Active Duty Military should direct all questions about their Financial Aid options to the VSAO Manager.
 The Manager will work with Financial Aid and the Bursar to answer your questions: email@example.com

 PLEASE NOTE: All Active Duty Military are required to receive approval from the student’s ESO, Military Counselor, or Military Service prior to enrollment.

 Contacts and Support for Active Duty Military

 The Manager of Veteran Student Affairs is the point of contact for Active Duty Military at Cincinnati State.
-They can provide service members with access to disability counseling, the career center, and many other services that are available at Cincinnati State for Active Duty Service Members.
-They can be reached at email@example.com or 513-569-1543 (please leave a message if we are unable to answer the phone).
+They can provide service members with access to the Office of Disability Services, Counseling, the Career Center and many other services that are available at Cincinnati State for Active Duty Service Members.
+They can be reached at firstname.lastname@example.org or 513-569-1543 (please leave a message if we are unable to answer the phone).

 In combination with Federal Tuition Assistance, Active Duty Military may also use Federal Financial Aid, FAFSA, to pay for college.
 Visit our Financial Aid website to learn more about FAFSA.